More than a third of our travelers have reserved this extension in 2015

-You’ll arrive in Aberdeen in the late afternoon, where your Program Director will lead you on a short walk through the city's Old Town.
+You’ll arrive in Glasgow in the late afternoon, where your Program Director will lead you on a short walk through the city.
 Dinner tonight is at your hotel.

 This morning, your Grand Circle Program Director will see you off from the hotel for your transfer to the airport for your flight home.